 Tatha Gallery are featuring a selection of David's land/sea works, including two new large-scale oils.

 APRIL 21st - JUNE 17th

-An exhibition curated by David Cass, in collaboration with The Scottish Gallery and Robin McClure, of Italian themed artworks, for display in The Balmoral Hotel's exhibition space in central Edinburgh.
-David's Venice oils will be shown alongside Italian works from fellow Scottish artists who have made Italy their subject-matter, including gouache works by David McClure.
+An exhibition curated by David Cass, in collaboration with The Scottish Gallery and McClure Art, of Italian themed artworks.
+On show in The Balmoral's exhibition space in central Edinburgh.
+David's Venice oils and Lucca drawings are on show alongside Italian works from fellow Scottish artists who have made Italy their subject-matter, including works by Elizabeth Blackadder, Victoria Crowe, David McClure & Joan Eardley.
 Visit the dedicated webpage here.

 The Balmoral Hotel, 1 Princes Street, Edinburgh.

 Invited artists will present artworks to celebrate 175 years of The Scottish Gallery.